Intensive French language for beginners and very near beginners.

 - Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type

-- Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help (A1 of the CEFR)
+- Can interact in a simple way, provided the other person talks slowly and clearly and is prepared to help (level A1 of the Common European Framework of Reference for Languages, or CEFR)